CRTeaching/KeepingUpAppearances/README.md

 Colorize.py is essentially what the user would see.
 It loads in the model and colorizes the selected photos.
 To see the gui, run gui.py (requires template folder to work).

+To ensure everyting works with the GUI, Result/, Test/, Train/ and Example Results/ folders were moved to "static/" folder.
+This was done to ensure that flask can access those files easily, allowing for easier integration with the API and GUI.
+Template folder was also created to ensure html code is ready to go when flask needs it.

 ## Requirements

 **Required Libraries**: